-- stairways:
+- stairways;

 - evacuation lifts;

 - firefighting lifts;

-- horizontal evacuation:
+- horizontal evacuation;

+- refuges;

-- refuges; and
+- ramps; and

-- ramps.
+- suitable evacuation equipment.

 Use of these facilities will need to be linked to effective management arrangements as part of your emergency plan.
 The plan should not rely on fire and rescue service involvement for it to be effective.